dgryski/go-perfbook/performance.md

 [Advanced Napkin Math: Estimating System Performance from First Principles](https://www.youtube.com/watch?v=IxkSlnrRFqc)

 Finally, Jon Bentley's "Programming Pearls" has a chapter titled "The Back of the Envelope" covering Fermi problems.
-Sadly, these kind of estimation skills got a bad wrap thanks to their use in Microsoft style "puzzle interview questions" in the 1990s and early 2000s.
+Sadly, these kinds of estimation skills got a bad wrap thanks to their use in Microsoft style "puzzle interview questions" in the 1990s and early 2000s.